danielsappel/media/README.md

-# media
+# Decenturion Media Repository
-Decenturion Media Repository
+Archive with all necessary materials and templates